 Summary

-As part of Metrolinx’s planned extension of the Lakeshore East Line to Bowmanville, a new GO Station is currently proposed for a site approximately half a kilometer east of the property that used to be occupied by the CPR station in Oshawa.
-This would reintroduce passenger rail service to the vicinity of downtown Oshawa for the first time in over five decades.
+As part of Metrolinx’s planned extension of the Lakeshore East Line to Bowmanville, there is a proposed GO Station for the former Knob Hill Farms/Ontario Malleable Iron Company site.
+This station will use the Canadian Pacific right-of-way and is also approximately a half kilometre east of the former Canadian Pacific station property.
+If this project reaches completion, it would reintroduce direct passenger rail service to downtown Oshawa for the first time in over five decades.

 Condensed Station Info: